tunmsk/nextgen-facebook/readme.txt

 = 8.40.6-dev1 =

-(2017/03/21) Added Schema Thing &gt; Place &gt; LocalBusiness in the Schema Types array.
+(2017/03/21) Added place / location properties (when available) to the Organization markup.
+Fixed the missing 'opens' and 'closes' properties for https://schema.org/OpeningHoursSpecification.

 = 8.40.5-1 =